benjix06/benjix06/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=D4F733&size=21&lines=Welcome+to+my+page!;It's+good+to+see+you+here.)](https://git.io/typing-svg)

 ## 🙋‍♂️ About Me
-- <p style='color:rgb(42, 252, 253)'>🌱 Enthusiastic intern eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
+🌱 Enthusiastic intern eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
 A clear understanding of tasks and communication with training in programming.
 Motivated to learn, grow, and excel in the technology field.</p>

 ## 🚀 Languages and Tools: